Khunmi/personal-website/_build/html/_sources/book/projects/trip_analysis.md

 ## Technology Stack
 The following technologies are used to build this project
-- Google Cloud Storage (GCS) - as Data Lake <br>
+- Google Cloud Storage (GCS) - as Data Lake
-- Prefect - for orchestration <br>
+- Prefect - for orchestration
-- dbt - for transformation and data modeling <br>
+- dbt - for transformation and data modeling
-- Google BigQuery - for Data Warehouse <br>
+- Google BigQuery - for Data Warehouse
-- Google Looker studio - for visualizations <br>
+- Google Looker studio - for visualizations
 ## Data Pipeline Architecture

 <div style="display: flex; align-items: center; justify-content: flex-start;">